 Possible Options for Addressing the Re-Submission of a Motion:

-1. Leave up to discretion of the Chair

 2. Set one or more high-level criteria (in this order):

 1) Provide a reasoning to justify the resubmission of a motion.
-Complete no later than the deadline for submitting a motion -- 8 days prior to the next GNSO Council meeting.
+Complete no later than the deadline for submitting a motion: for inclusion on the agenda as soon as possible, but no later than 23h59 Coordinated Universal Time (UTC) on the day, 10 calendar days before the second GNSO Council meeting following the meeting when the motion first was submitted.

 2) Publish the text of the re-submitted motion.
-Complete no later than the deadline for submitting a motion -- 8 days prior to the next GNSO Council meeting.
+Complete no later than the deadline for submitting a motion: for inclusion on the agenda as soon as possible, but no later than 23h59 Coordinated Universal Time (UTC) on the day, 10 calendar days before the second GNSO Council meeting following the meeting when the motion first was submitted.

 3) Require a seconder of the motion from each house as a prerequisite for placing the re-submission of the motion on the consent agenda.

-4) Allow a councilor to ask for the re-submission of the motion to be taken off the consent agenda and to request a Council vote on whether to accept the re-submission.

 Questions from Marika: